Moving from MS Money to KMyMoney

-So: what follows are random observations on my experience making the switch and how the two applications compare in some areas.
+What follows are observations on my experience making the switch and how the two applications compare in some areas.
 I’ll mention features I use and don’t use to hopefully give you an idea if KMyMoney may work for you.
-(Or, you can just start using the application.
-You’d probably have it set up in the time it takes to read this.
-It’s a long’un!)

 What about GnuCash?